Campaign in south-west France (1814): Campaign in the eastern Atlantic region

 In July 1813 Marshal Soult began a counter-offensive (the Battle of the Pyrenees) and defeated the Allies at the Battle of Maya and the Battle of Roncesvalles (25 July).
-Pushing on into Spain, by 27 July the Roncesvalles wing of Soult's army was within ten miles of Pamplona but found its way blocked by a substantial allied force posted on a high ridge in between the villages of Sorauren and Zabaldica, lost momentum, and was repulsed by the Allies at the Battle of Sorauren (28 and 30 July) Reille's right wing suffered further losses at Yanzi (1 August); and the Echallar and Ivantelly (2 August) during its retreat into France.
-Total losses during this counter-offensive being about 7,000 for the Allies and 10,000 for the French.
+Pushing on into Spain, by 27 July the Roncesvalles wing of Soult's army was within ten miles of Pamplona but found its way blocked by a substantial allied force posted on a high ridge in between the villages of Sorauren and Zabaldica, lost momentum, and was repulsed by the Allies at the Battle of Sorauren (28 and 30 July) Reille's right-wing suffered further losses at Yanzi (1 August); and the Echallar and Ivantelly (2 August) during its retreat into France.
+Total losses during this counter-offensive were about 7,000 for the Allies and 10,000 for the French.

 In August 1813, British headquarters still had misgivings about the eastern powers.
 Austria had now joined the Allies, but the Allied armies had suffered a significant defeat at the Battle of Dresden.
 They had recovered somewhat, but the situation was still precarious.
 Wellington's brother-in-law Edward Pakenham wrote, "I should think that much must depend upon proceedings in the north: I begin to apprehend ... that Boney may avail himself of the jealousy of the Allies to the material injury of the cause."
 But the defeat or defection of Austria, Russia and Prussia was not the only danger.
 It was also uncertain that Wellington could continue to count on Spanish support.

 On 8 September Wellington accepted the surrender of the French-garrisoned city of San Sebastián under Brigadier-General Louis Emmanuel Rey after two sieges that lasted from 7 to 25 July (While Wellington departed with sufficient forces to deal with Marshal Soult's counter-offensive, he left General Graham in command of sufficient forces to prevent sorties from the city and any relief getting in.
-Wellington next determined to throw his left across the river Bidassoa to strengthen his own position, and secure the port of Fuenterrabia.
+Wellington next determined to throw his left across the river Bidassoa to strengthen his position and secure the port of Fuenterrabia.

-At daylight on 7 October 1813 Wellington crossed the Bidassoa in seven columns, attacked the entire French position, which stretched in two heavily entrenched lines from north of the Irun-Bayonne road, along mountain spurs to the Great Rhune 2800 ft high.
+At daylight on 7 October 1813, Wellington crossed the Bidassoa in seven columns and attacked the entire French position, which stretched in two heavily entrenched lines from north of the Irun-Bayonne road, along mountain spurs to the Great Rhune 2800 ft high.
 The decisive movement was a passage in strength near Fuenterrabia to the astonishment of the enemy, who in view of the width of the river and the shifting sands, had thought the crossing impossible at that point.
 The French right was then rolled back, and Soult was unable to reinforce his right in time to retrieve the day.
 His works fell in succession after hard fighting, and he withdrew towards the river Nivelle.
 The losses were about—Allies, 800; French, 1,600.
 The passage of the Bidassoa "was a general's not a soldier's battle".